lucilands/CLog/README.md

 CLog work similarly to the stb libraries.
 Wherever you define ``CLOG_IMPLEMENTATION`` the functions will be defined.

-CLog uses a basic macro for logging, and an enum for the different levels of logging
 ```C
 #define CLOG_IMPLEMENTATION
 #include <clog.h>